- About Us

 As a public service center of OSU, the Native American Longhouse exists to provide services and hospitality to students, faculty, staff, the college and, the surrounding community.

 Student initiated collaborative effort to support and improve campus climate for lesbian, gay bisexual, transgender, queer, questioning, intersex, and allied (LGBTQQIA) persons of color through counseling, educational programming, advocacy, and ally building among undergraduate students, graduate students, faculty, and staff of OSU.

 - Pride Center

-Provides programs and support services for lesbian, gay, bisexual, transgender, queer, questioning and inter-sexed members of the OSU faculty, staff and students and their allies.
+Provides programs and support services for lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual members of the OSU communities and their allies.